jackdbd/webhooks/README.md

-# webhooks
+# webhooks 🪝

 Application that I use to process webhook events fired by several services: [Cloud Monitoring](https://cloud.google.com/monitoring/support/notification-options#webhooks), [npm.js](https://docs.npmjs.com/cli/v7/commands/npm-hook), [Stripe](https://stripe.com/docs/webhooks), etc. All webhooks are hosted as a single application on Cloudflare Pages.
 Some routes are handled by the [Cloudflare Pages Functions routing](https://developers.cloudflare.com/pages/platform/functions/routing/).
 Some others are handled by [Hono](https://hono.dev/).

 > :warning: **Warning:**
 >
-> Don't use wrangler 3 untile [this bug](https://github.com/cloudflare/workers-sdk/issues/3262) is fixed.
+> Don't use wrangler 3 until [this bug](https://github.com/cloudflare/workers-sdk/issues/3262) is fixed.

 ## Installation